sjt4825/MCA-2022/README.md

 # Week 7
 [Back to top of page](https://sjt4825.github.io/MCA-2022/#lab-portfolio)

-The task for week 7 was to update our week 5 MEI file with genre and licencing information and dislay it on an HTML page.
+The task for week 7 was to update our week 5 MEI file with genre and licencing information and display it on an HTML page.

-The revised MEI data with the score can be found [Here](data/Week%207/Starlight%20week%207.mei).
+The revised MEI data with the score can be found [here](data/Week%207/Starlight%20week%207.mei).

-The revised MEI data with the score can be found [Here](week7meta.html).
+The revised MEI data with the score can be found [here](week7meta.html).
 I was not able to finish the formatting section of the task so the text is not in good shape.

 # Week 8
 [Back to top of page](https://sjt4825.github.io/MCA-2022/#lab-portfolio)

 For week 8 we had to pick 3 tracks relating to our theme.
-For each track, we had to make a table of metadata then create a spectrogram.
+For each track, we had to make a table of metadata then create a spectrogram using Sonic Visualiser.

 ## Track Metadata Table